 So, return to Africa?
 Yes, please.
 I don’t want to miss where God is working – where heaven meets earth.

 You can join this mission through your much-needed prayers.
-Please pray for the Lord to prepare us well and use AIM for His glory and the strengthening of the church in Uganda.
+Please pray for the Lord to prepare us well and use All In for His glory and the strengthening of the church in Uganda.
 Prayers for God’s presence, power, provision, peace, protection, and pleasure for the people of Uganda and for the team that goes to serve them.
 (Specific prayer details coming soon.)
 Thank you!!!

 In His Strength For His Glory,